skywind3000/asynctasks.vim/README-en.md

 noremap <silent><f9> :AsyncTask file-build<cr>
 ```

 Put the code above in your `vimrc` and you can have F9 to compile current file and F5 to run it.
-And you may ask, this is for C/C++, what if you want to run a python script, should you create a new task `file-run-python` ?
-Totally unnecessary, you can define special command for different file types:
+And you may ask, this is for C/C++ only, what if you want to run a python script, should you create a new task `file-run-python` ?
+Totally unnecessary, commands can match with file types:

 ```ini
 [file-run]